TsitouhRanjafy/Task_Tracker/README.md

 ## Task Tracker
 CLI app to track your tasks and manage your to-do list.
+Details [here](https://roadmap.sh/projects/task-tracker)

 ## Requirement to run this
  - **`prompts`**: Prompts is a higher level and user friendly interface built on top of Node.js's inbuilt **`Readline`** module.